Nancy Kwan: Later years

 In 1994, an article in the South China Morning Post said that she preserved her "dancer's figure" through the Chinese martial art tai chi and frequent dance sessions.
 That year, she assumed the role of 52-year-old Martha in Singapore Repertory Theatre's showing of Who's Afraid of Virginia Woolf?, an "intense psychological play" by Edward Albee.

 In 1995, she produced and acted in the feature film Rebellious.
-Bernie was the director, writer, and star of the film, which was co-produced by Norbert Meisel.
+Her son Bernie was the director, writer, and star of the film, which was co-produced by Norbert Meisel.

-In 1996, when he was 33, Kwan's son, Bernie, died after contracting AIDS from his girlfriend whom Kwan had cautioned him to avoid.
+In 1996, when he was 33, Kwan's son, Bernie, died after contracting AIDS from a girlfriend Kwan had advised him to avoid.
 Four years after his death, poet and actress Amber Tamblyn compiled her debut poetry book Of the Dawn and dedicated it to Pock.
 Tamblyn had acted in Rebellious when she was nine, alongside her father Russ Tamblyn.
 Calling Pock a "big brother", she said he was the "first guy" to convince her to share her poems.

-Nancy Kwan has appeared on television commercials even into the 1990s and appeared in "late night infomercials" as the spokesperson for the cosmetic "Oriental Pearl Cream".
+Nancy Kwan has appeared on television commercials into the 1990s and appeared in commercials for the cosmetic "Oriental Pearl Cream".

 Kwan has been involved in philanthropy for AIDS awareness.
-In 1997, she published A Celebration of Life – Memories of My Son, a book about her son who died after being infected by HIV.
-She gave profits from both the book and a movie she created about him to supporting the study of AIDS and the promotion of AIDS awareness.
+In 1997, she published A Celebration of Life – Memories of My Son, a book about her son who died after being infected with HIV.
+She contributed the profits from both the book and a movie she made about him to support the study of AIDS and the promotion of AIDS awareness.